me3zaAKAgoat/dtb-legacy/README.md

 ### Core

+- [ ] set an active week id proprety on the user state
 - [ ] thoroughly describe the automatic synchronization system.
 - [ ] make the basic layout for the statistics page.
 - [ ] make a settings page.